-Dr. Gurpreet S. Ahuja, MD is a pediatric otolaryngologist in Orange, CA specializing in pediatric otolaryngology (ear, nose & throat).
+Dr. Gurpreet Singh Ahuja, MD is a pediatric otolaryngologist in Orange, CA specializing in pediatric otolaryngology (ear, nose & throat).
 He graduated from All India Institute of Medical Sciences.
-Dr. Gurpreet S. Ahuja, MD is affiliated with MemorialCare, MemorialCare Medical Group, Providence Medical Foundation, Greater Newport Physicians, Children's Hospital of Orange County, Providence, Edinger Medical Group MemorialCare Independent Physicians, Providence St. Joseph Hospital - Orange and CHOC Children's Specialists.
+Dr. Gurpreet Singh Ahuja, MD is affiliated with Providence, MemorialCare, MemorialCare Medical Group, Providence Medical Foundation, Children's Hospital of Orange County, Edinger Medical Group MemorialCare Independent Physicians and CHOC Children's Specialists.

 Children's Hospital of Orange County